dburian/notes/git_worktrees.md

 deleting your main worktree which holds the `.git` directory will purge entire code base (together with unpushed history).

-Create bare repo like so:
+Clone a repo like so:

 ```bash
 # Inside your project folder